 The Grand Rapids Cocktail Guild is a group of individuals dedicated to getting everyone involved with GRs growing cocktail culture.
 OHaire emphasizes the Guild's focus on the education, history, and skills involved with cocktail culture as a way to make cocktails a legacy just as much as the Beer City title has done for local microbreweries.
 June 1st, thirty-three area businesses and restaurants will add Negroni-related fare to their menu, in the hopes of impressing locals and visitors alike with a fresh approach to the classic drink.

 Rumors of Negroni-inspired Kambucha, ice cream, infused desserts, and appetizers have begun to circulate as chefs and bartenders begin to experiment.
-At the end of the week, a percentage of all Negroni-related sales are turned in to the GR Cocktail Guild, who has partnered with five local nonprofits to receive a division of the proceeds.
-Friends of Grand Rapids Parks, the Grand Rapids Public Library, the Down Syndrome Association of West Michigan, Well House, and a partnership with GRCC to provide a scholarship for women in the culinary arts will all benefit from any Negronis enjoyed!
+At the end of the week, the GR Cocktail Guild will donate to five local nonprofits in celebration of the negroni.
+Friends of Grand Rapids Parks, the Grand Rapids Public Library, the Down Syndrome Association of West Michigan, Well House, and a partnership with GRCC to provide a scholarship for women in the culinary arts will all benefit from Negroni Week!

 In the words of OHaire himself," one of the fun things about the Negroni is that it's an acquired taste kind of cocktail, so we see this creativity as a way to make Negroni approachable to all cocktail fans."
 Stick with the Guild on Facebook, Twitter, and Instagram to follow more Negroni Week events and what the Guild has in store next for GR cocktail lovers.
 When asked why this community is an important piece of GR culture to develop, OHaire simply stated, "When people are excited to try cocktails, they will turn around and hold the restaurant community to a higher standard."
 Cant argue with the benefits in that!
 See you out and about during Negroni Week!